top of page

 Battery

 Check that the battery terminals are clean and tight.
-Corrosion will cause connections to lose connection resulting in no power to the mower.
+Corrosion will cause connections to lose continuity resulting in no power to the machine.

 Electrical

-Visually inspect all connections under seat and under hood.
-These mowers vibrate and could shake connections loose.
+Visually inspect all connections under the seat and hood.
+Mowers vibrate and can shake connections loose.

 Fuel

 Proper fuel levels may not always be easy to see.
-Make sure fuel is visable from the fill cap.
+Make sure fuel is visible from the fill cap.
+Old fuel can be worse than no fuel.
+Make sure to add additives every winter and fresh gas every spring.

 Safety Switches